Baumritter/Rumble_BPTracker/README.md

-## Installation Instructions
-1. Install MelonLoader
-2. Run Game
-3. Drop Mods Folder in to Rumble Source Directory
-4. Run the Game and enjoy the mod

 ## Overview
 The Mod logs every player in the leaderboard and your friends/recent list and writes their BP amount into a file.